 Main sponson-arm: Development update

-Loyal, longstanding sponsor Radshape is helping us build the sponson-arm, but we have quite a lot of work to finish off first.
-Prior to actually assembling the arm from the twenty or so parts that it's composed of, various items of hardware need to be designed and built to treat each individual part to prepare it for bonding.
+Loyal, longstanding sponsor Radshape Engineering Ltd. is helping us build the sponson-arm, but we have quite a lot of work to finish off first.
+Prior to actually assembling the arm from the parts it's composed of, various items of purpose-made hardware need to be designed and built to treat each individual part to prepare it for bonding.
 Meticulous preparation is everything where bonding is concerned, so special facilities are needed.
 Radshape has vast experience in this field, as does Tony Maddison, so the skills are there.
 It's 'only' a matter of doing it all!

 In the CAD image above, it can be seen that there is a secondary sponson-arm sited behind the main arm.
 The secondary arm – which is actually two separate arms, port and starboard, so as to leave space clear inside the hull for the engine – will not be required for the initial trials on water, so there are no plans to manufacture it at the present time.